-Installing any kind of fonts is easy in Linux.
-You can download the fonts from various online sources for free and install it right away by double-clicking on the font file and then click ‘Install’.
+Installing a few downloaded fonts is a no brainer in Linux.
+You can simply download fonts from various online sources for free and install it right away by double-clicking on the font file.
 This method works good for installing few fonts.
-But if you want to install a bunch of font-family for example Google Fonts pack, it becomes practically inconvenient to download and install each font individually.
-Therefore, this article on how to install Google Fonts the easiest way using TypeCatcher App!

 Install Google Fonts in Ubuntu, Linux Mint, and elementary OS